 You need to get an IDR application which you have to complete and submit.
 It takes about 10 minutes to complete the whole application process, which you can do online.

+Based on whether your loans are federal or private determines if you can be eligible for a forgiveness program.
 If your Navient loans are federal, they will qualify for most of the benefits that are offered by the U.S. Department of Education, while private loans won’t qualify for much.

 You can go through the following steps for confirmation.